Academic Catalog

 https://labor.wayne.edu

 The Fraser Center for Workplace Issues and the Center for Labor Studies are comprehensive labor research and education centers under the leadership of Labor@Wayne.
-They are committed to strengthening the capacity of organized labor to represent the needs and interests of workers in their relationship to employers, while at the same time strengthening the University’s interdisciplinary research and teaching on work, employment, and labor relations issues.
-The Center’s primary areas of research and practice include contemporary workplace and employment conditions, laws, and relations; the organization, history, practice, and analysis of the labor movement and individual labor unions in the United States and globally; labor and working-class culture, politics, and history; training and research assistance to unions on labor relations and workplace issues; an undergraduate employment and labor relations major, a graduate (MA) program in employment and labor relations, and internship opportunities; the development and improvement of practices for constructive labor-management relations and human resource management, particularly in the public sector; the formation and institutionalization of labor-community coalitions; and the impact of new technologies on workers, the workplace, and labor relations practice.
+They are committed to strengthening the capacity of organized labor to represent the interests of workers in their relationship to employers, while at the same time strengthening the University’s interdisciplinary research and teaching on work, employment, and labor relations issues.
+The Center’s primary areas of research and practice include contemporary workplace and employment conditions and laws; the organization, history, and analysis of the labor movement and labor unions in the United States and globally; labor and working-class culture, politics, and history; training and research assistance to unions on labor relations and workplace issues; student internship opportunities; the promotion of best practices in labor-management relations and human resource management, particularly in the public sector; support for labor-community coalitions; and the impact of new technologies on workers, the workplace, and labor relations.

 Humanities Center